vittorioPiotti/PathGraph-JavaFX/README.md

 **PathGraph**

-> [!NOTE]
->  * Vanilla configurations to use in your project in which create your custom UI
+Vanilla configurations to use in your project in which create your custom UI

->  * Handles the graph's display and logic independently of the user interface, acting as a standalone component without any user interface restrictions, provifind all necessary features.
+Handles the graph's display and logic independently of the user interface, acting as a standalone component without any user interface restrictions, provifind all necessary features.

 ```java
 PathGraph pg = new PathGraph();